zognin/tp/docs/DeveloperGuide.md

        <br>Expected: The details of the first client in the client bookmarks list is copied to the first order in the order list.
        Details of the edited order are shown in the result display box.
     1. Test case: `edit-o 1 r/1`
-       <br>Expected: First order in the order list is edited to have recipe details as the first recipe bookmark in the recipe bookmarks list.
+       <br>Expected: The details of the first recipe in the recipe bookmarks list is copied to the first order in the order list.
        Details of the edited order are shown in the result display box.
     1. Test case: `edit-o 1 op/1 od/12-12-2021 1900 oq/2`
        <br>Expected: First order in the order list is edited to have order price of '1', order deadline at '12 December 2021 7pm' and order quantity of '2'.